 - Use caution or avoid in patients with hypersensitivity or hematologic reactions to previous thienopyridine use, including ticlopidine and prasugrel

-- Use caution in patients receiving either anticoagulants, including heparin and warfarin, or other platelet aggregation inhibitors; risk of bleeding increases
+- Use caution in patients receiving either anticoagulants, including heparin and warfarin, or other platelet aggregation inhibitors; the risk of bleeding increases

-- Premature interruption of therapy may result in stent thrombosis with subsequent fatal and nonfatal myocardial infarction; duration of therapy is determined by type of stent placed
+- Premature interruption of therapy may result in stent thrombosis with subsequent fatal and nonfatal myocardial infarction; duration of therapy is determined by the type of stent placed

 - May increase risk of major hemorrhage in patients with recent lacunar stroke